yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatscreen.md

 ## <a name="cs"></a>  1.
 Chat screen

-You can chat with the bot user on this screen.
+You can chat with the customer on this screen.
 This screen has the following functionalities to enable easy conversations:

 1. **Write a reply**